 Audicus Online Hearing Test

-Used in conjunction with our Audicus Hearing Test, which uses a smart algorithm to analyze and correlate your results with thousands of existing hearing profiles from our database, the Clara is tuned to help you in situations where you could use a boost.
+Used in conjunction with our Online Hearing Test, which uses a smart algorithm to analyze and correlate your results with thousands of existing hearing profiles from our database, the Clara is tuned to help you in situations where you could use a boost.

-Be sure to take an online hearing test regularly to assess your hearing health!
+Be sure to take hearing tests regularly to assess your hearing health!